Oxford Street East Cycleway

 - Will there be changes to bus stops and bus services?

 We propose island bus stops on the cycleway side of the road, which will be integrated as part of the cycleway median and separated from the footpath by the cycleway.
 Bus passengers will access the bus stop via a pedestrian crossing.
 To provide reliable levels of service in both directions, Transport proposes to reduce the number of bus stops on Oxford Street.
 Changes to bus stops will be considered in more detail during the concept design phase.

 Funds are in place to develop a concept design, Final Business Case and planning approval for the project.
 This will help to determine delivery funding and timeframes.

-How does the Oxford Street Cycleway connect to the rest of the bike network in the area?
+- How does the Oxford Street Cycleway connect to the rest of the bike network in the area?

-The Oxford Street East and West bike lanes are situated on opposite sides of Oxford Street.
+- The Oxford Street East and West bike lanes are situated on opposite sides of Oxford Street.
 How will the two connect?

 The Oxford Street West project runs on the north side of Oxford Street between Liverpool Street and Flinders Street.
 It is proposed riders would transition between the eastern and western sections of the bike lane via a signalised intersection at Flinders Street.
 This transition will be looked at more closely as part of the concept design phase.

-How wide will the lanes be along Oxford Street?
+- How wide will the lanes be along Oxford Street?

-The width will vary, however it would be three metres wide in most places (1.5 metres in each direction).
-Where there are floating bus stops, the cycleway would be 2.4 metres wide (1.2 metre in each direction).
+The width will vary, however they would be three metres wide in most places (1.5 metres in each direction).
+Where there are island bus stops, the cycleway would be 2.4 metres wide (1.2 metre in each direction).
 Traffic lanes would be 3 metres wide, which is wider than the current width of 2.5 metres, and bus lanes would be 3.2 metres wide, which is greater than the current width of 2.7 metres.
 Lane width will be looked at more closely as part of the concept design phase.